peckinc/wordpress-plugin/soundcheck/readme.txt

 #### "Speakable" Content Blocks

 A custom Gutenberg block for adding `speakable` content to your posts.

 * Include copy that is optimized for text-to-speech.
 * Automatically generate the required structured data with no coding.
-* Let voice assistants discover and dictate your web content.

 #### Validate and Preview